Shoofly/sf-impact/readme.md

 * Remove URLIsValid function
 * Esc boolean string output in flex slider script
 * Fix loading of flex style sheet
+* 3.0
+* Added sidebars to the home page under the header and above the content along with some default content.
+* Added footer sidebar
+* Fixed some spacing on the home page
+* Added margins to the articles
+* Make sure that global $sf_impact_Theme_Mods; is always declared
+* Fix proporional sizing of flex slider when an initial height is selected.
+* Make featured highlights links
+* Allow edit of slide count for slide show
+* 3.1
+* Syntax errors introduced in 3.0
+* 3.2
+* Fix header sidebar display & styles
+* Add missing general theme options